 reMarkable 2 Review for Professional Use

-A few months ago I bought the E-Ink reMarkable 2 tablet and made a YouTube video with my first impressions, which were very positive.
+A few months ago, I bought the E-Ink reMarkable 2 tablet and made a YouTube video with my first impressions, which were very good.

-In this post, we’re going to continue from that video, as it’s been a few months since I’ve had it, and I think I’ve used it enough to give my opinion.
+In this post, we will see the continuation of that video since it's been a few months now and I feel prepared to give my opinion.

 This article is not sponsored.
-All the content is based on my daily use and what I want is to share my honest opinion.
+All the content is based on my daily use, and my goal is to share my honest opinion.

-First of all, let me explain what the reMarkable 2 tablet is – it’s an e-ink tablet.
-This means it’s a tablet that displays in grayscale – in other words, its only colors are white, black, and gray.
+First of all, let's explain what the reMarkable 2 tablet is: it's an e-ink tablet.
+This means it's a tablet that works in grayscale, in other words, its only colors are white, black, and gray.

 remarkable2

-Honestly, these two devices can’t really be compared.
-In my opinion, each device functions in a totally different way.
-If you want a multimedia device for playing music, browsing the internet, using Facebook, etc., I recommend getting an iPad.
+Honestly, these two devices are not comparable.
+In my opinion, each device works in a completely different way.
+If you want multimedia elements like playing music, browsing the internet, Facebook, and so on, I suggest you get an iPad.

-But if you’re looking for a device focused on just one thing but that does it perfectly, I recommend the reMarkable.
-Ultimately, the reMarkable is pen and paper taken to the digital world on steroids – free from distractions.
+But if what you're looking for is a device focused only on one thing, but excels at it, I recommend the reMarkable.
+At the end of the day, the reMarkable is digital pen and paper on steroids, free from distractions.

-And these steroids are the features that make the difference and the reason why, once you try it, you can’t go back.
+And these "steroids" refer to the features that make all the difference and are the main reason why, after trying it, you can't go back.

 2 - My Experience with the reMarkable 2

-Always keep in mind that most of my use has been for taking notes during meetings.
+Keep in mind that the majority of my use has been for taking notes during meetings.

 A - Using the reMarkable 2

-I have to say that I use it a lot.
-I use the tablet practically every day, mainly at work, which is where it’s most useful for taking notes during meetings or planning future meetings.
+Well, I have to say that I use it a lot; I use the tablet almost daily, mainly at work, which is where I get the most out of it when taking notes during meetings or planning for upcoming ones.

-I also use it, but less, for planning my YouTube channel or some things at home.
+I also use it, though less frequently, for planning the YouTube channel or for some things at home.

-The only thing I miss is the ability to add checkboxes and have them automatically detected – that would be amazing.
+The only thing I really miss is the ability to use checkboxes and have them detected automatically, that would be awesome.

 B - Battery

-For me personally, the battery lasts all week.
-Usually, I charge it over the weekend, and it typically gets to Friday with about 20% left.
+Personally, the battery lasts me the whole week.
+Usually, I charge it over the weekend, and it gets to Friday with about 20% remaining.

-I tend to use it 3-4 hours of screen time per day, with 2 of those hours spent writing/drawing almost non-stop.
+I typically use it for 3-4 hours of screen time a day, about 2 of which are for writing/designing almost non-stop.

-So as far as I’m concerned, the battery is impressive because I use it heavily for many hours.
+So for me, the battery is impressive, since I use it heavily for many hours.

 When I say design, I mean the background.
-By default, when we start up the reMarkable, we have a blank page, but we can change this by applying a template, and there are a ton of templates available.
+By default, when you start up the reMarkable, you have a blank page, but you can change this by applying a template, there are a lot of templates available.

-For example, the one I use most is the classic lined paper.
-But there are also grids, schedule templates, planners, and if that’s not enough you can create your own or download the ones you like best.
+For example, the one I use most is the typical one with straight lines, but there are also grids, templates for schedules, planners, and if that's not enough you can create your own or download the ones you like the most.

 templates remarkable